 The GPS was crucial, I worked my way out to the spur above my bull and dropped down the slope to him.
 I’ve packed worse, I kept telling myself.
 And I learned another valuable lesson: use a compass with the GPS.
 The cardinal directions it was telling me were good, but the little “hold me flat to get an arrow that points the way” routine didn’t work worth a crap, that stupid little arrow kept jumping all over the place.

 Wednesday we repeated this routine all over again.
 I got the last of the meat back up to the truck about 3 p.m. and was whooped in the worst way.
 I guess that’s why they’re called trophies.
 I made it back to camp in time to cook up a Dutch oven supper that was about the best thing I’d ever tasted.
-Killing, gutting, and packing out a bull elk nearly single-handedly over the previous 3 days probably had something to do with how well that meal went down.
+Killing, gutting, and packing out a bull elk nearly single-handedly over the previous three days probably had something to do with how well that meal went down.
 All the bourbon didn’t hurt either as the season was now over and we let loose and killed a good bottle.
-Another lesson learned tonight…you can finish out a Dutch oven meal on the top of a Kerosene heater on high if you’re too lazy to keep going out in the weather to check on the oven on the charcoal.
+Another lesson learned tonight…you can finish out a Dutch oven meal on the top of a Kerosene heater on high if you’re too lazy to keep going out in the weather to check on the charcoal.

 Thursday we broke camp and took pictures.
 Of course, this was about the nicest day of the trip.
 All in all, I had a blast and am thrilled with this bull.
 I plan on doing a European mount.

 Here’s the bull.
 He’s a pretty fair six, certainly nothing to sneeze at.
 He doesn’t have the longest points, but he’s real heavy and symmetrical, a pretty bull.
-My rifle is a Rem LSS 26” barrel that pushes 180g Nosler Partitions at about 3340 fps.
+My rifle is a Remington LSS 26” barrel that pushes 180g Nosler Partitions at about 3340 fps.
 She wears a Leupold 4×12 vari-x II.